bryce-evans/3110revenge/README.md

 Code Challenge in OCaml

-A collection of many actual questions from tests created by TAs from CS 3110 at Cornell.
+A collection of questions in the extremely obfuscated style of those from Cornell's CS 3110.
-Questions were frequently extremely obfuscated.